← Back to Automation Failure Modes

 To build automations that survive the "Real World," you must adhere to three core engineering principles:

-Never let App A talk directly to App B if it's a mission-critical transaction.
-Use a buffer (like an Airtable Queue, a Database table, or a Message Queue like SQS).
-This allows you to "pause" the system if one app is down without losing the data.
-You don't lose the lead; you just delay the processing.
+Never let mission-critical applications talk directly to one another.
+Use an intermediary queue or database table.
+This allows you to "pause" the processing if one application is down without losing the data.
+You don't lose the lead; you simply delay its arrival.

 Design every automation as if it were going to be run ten times for the same event.
-Before creating a record, always search for a unique identifier (like an Email or Order ID).
+Before creating a record, the system must search for a unique identifier.
 If it exists, update it; do not create a duplicate.
-An idempotent system is "self-healing," and is a core part of any professional automation reliability checklist.
-This follows the principles of distributed systems reliability pioneered by companies like Google.
+This ensures data integrity even during system retries.

-Every automation must have an "Error Path."
-If a step fails, the system should automatically send a Slack notification or log the failure to a central dashboard with the Raw Payload.
-If you can't see why it failed, you haven't finished building it.
-For more on this, see the difference between observability and monitoring.
+Every automation must have a designated "Error Path."
+If a step fails, the system should automatically log the failure with the raw data payload and notify a technical steward.
+If you cannot see exactly why it failed, you haven't finished building it.

 Where This Pattern Fits (and Where It Doesn’t)